Staffordshire Ales Week

 It’s back – but with a new format!
 Tapas dishes will still be just £3.50 per head, but it will run across the entire week with eateries choosing to serve the tapas dishes on days and at times set by them.
 Once you’ve enjoyed a tapas dish you can complete a score card there and then; popping it into a ballot box at the venue to enter a prize draw to win a meal for 2 at any of the venues.

-Watch this space for full list of participating venues, dates & times.
+Full list of participating venues, dates & times

 Kindly sponsored by R.A.
 Knight & Co